Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Protected Clifford gates and Pauli measurements

-A few comments are in order about these gates and the proposed architecture.
+Two important comments are in order about these gates and the proposed architecture.
 First, we remind the reader that once the evolution implementing a gate is complete, the GKP lattice of each oscillator retrieves its initial square structure.
 As a consequence, the control parameters $\phi$ and $\eta$, which have been varied throughout the gate, can be returned to their initial values.
-While the parameters variation needs to be slow during the gate, this last adjustment can be made on a much shorter timescale.
+While the variation of the parameters needs to be slow during the gate, this last adjustment can be made on a much shorter timescale.
 The flux pulse trains biasing the ring being controlled should be interrupted during this stage in order not to inadvertently generate a modular dissipation misaligned with the oscillator GKP lattice.
-Second, when not applying a CNOT gate, the phase fluctuations $\eta_2^{\beta}$ and $\eta_4^{\alpha}$ need not be perfectly nullified.
-Indeed, spurious phase fluctuations of a mode across a ring have negligible impact as long as they are much smaller than $2\sqrt{\pi}$, since the ring can then only generate short, correctable displacements of the mode.
-As Supplemental materials, we propose, based on similar arguments, a protected readout strategy for the logical qubits, which does not introduce spurious dephasing out of measurement times. \\
+Second, when \textit{not} applying a CNOT gate, the coupling between one mode and the rings employed to engineer dissipation in the other one does \textit{not} need to be perfectly nullified in order to avoid cross-talks between the GKP qubits.
+Indeed, a ring experiencing small residual phase fluctuations from a mode (\textit{e.g.} $\eta_2^{\beta}, \eta_4^{\alpha} \ll 2\sqrt{\pi}$ for idling qubits) may only generate small shifts of this mode, corrected by the modular dissipation.
+Based on similar arguments, we describe in the next section a method for measuring the GKP qubit Pauli operators which does not introduce spurious dephasing out of measurement times. \\